The Faculty: Cast and director's reception

-Clea DuVall also discussed the film’s initial reception, noting that it did not have the impact they expected during its release, despite the popularity of Kevin Williamson's work at the time.
-However, she has been pleased to see The Faculty’s lasting influence: "It’s cool to see the legs that movie has had."
+Clea DuVall also discussed the film's initial reception, noting that it did not have the impact they expected during its release, despite the popularity of Kevin Williamson's work at the time.
+However, she has been pleased to see The Facultys lasting influence: "It's cool to see the legs that movie has had."
 She acknowledged that people still recognize her as Stokely, the character she portrayed, which continues to be a huge part of her legacy: "I feel like that is the number one thing that people come up to me and say or recognize me from still."
 DuVall mentioned that while she does not fully understand why the film did not perform better initially, she believes that broader cultural conversations may be partly responsible for its rediscovery.

 Elijah Wood described his experience on The Faculty as one of his most memorable.
 He said, "For all around experience, I would say The Faculty because the crew was so amazing.
 [Robert Rodriguez] was amazing to work with.
 There aren't enough adjectives to describe how cool it was working with him."
 He went on to emphasize the fun and unique atmosphere on set, stating, "It was so fun getting a chance to work with Robert, who had a very different approach than any other director that I'd worked with."
 Wood also highlighted the close-knit environment, noting, "There was a lot of love on the set.
 We're all really close, so it was cool."